 The peanut is a warm-weather perennial vegetable that requires 120 to 130 frost-free days to reach harvest.
-Sow peanuts in the garden 3 to 4 weeks after the average last frost date in spring, when the soil has warmed to at least 65°F. To get a head start on the season start peanuts indoor 5 to 8 weeks before transplanting seedlings outdoors.
+Sow peanuts in the garden 3 to 4 weeks after the average last frost date in spring, when the soil has warmed to at least 65°F (18°C).
+To get a head start on the season start peanuts indoors 5 to 8 weeks before transplanting seedlings outdoors.

 There are four basic types of peanuts:

-• Runner.
+- Runner.
 Runner type has uniform medium-sized seeds, usually two seeds per pod, growing from a low bush.
 Runner types are ready for harvest 130 to 150 days from planting.
-The uniform sizes of the seed make these a good choice for roasting.
+The uniform sizes of the seed make these a good choice for roasting (often used as beer nuts) and peanut butter.
 Runner types are grown in Alabama, Florida, Georgia, Oklahoma, and Texas.

-• Spanish.
-Spanish type has small, roundish seeds covered with a reddish-brown skin, growing on a low bush.
-Spanish types are ready for harvest 120 days from planting.
-The Spanish type peanut has high oil content and is used to for oil, peanut butter, and snacks.
-Spanish type peanuts are commonly grown in Oklahoma, Texas, and South Africa.
+- Spanish.
+Spanish-type has small, roundish seeds covered with reddish-brown skin, growing on a low bush.
+Spanish-types are ready to harvest 120 days from planting.
+The Spanish-type peanut has high oil content and is used for oil, peanut butter, and snacks.
+Spanish-type peanuts are commonly grown in Oklahoma, Texas, and South Africa.

-• Valencia.
+- Valencia.
 Valencia type has three to six small, oval seeds crowded into each pod.
-Each seed is covered with a bright-red skin.
-Valencia peanuts are often roasted in-the-shell or boiled fresh.
-The plants grow to about 50 inches tall and spread about 30 inches; most of the pods are clustered around the base of the plant.
+Each seed is covered with bright-red skin.
+Valencia peanuts are often roasted in-the-shell or boiled fresh and are often used in confection and cocktails.
+The plants grow to about 50 inches (127cm) tall and spread about 30 inches (76cm); most of the pods are clustered around the base of the plant.
 The Valencia type is ready for harvest 95 to 100 days from planting.
 Most Valencia peanuts are grown in New Mexico.

 Yield.
 Grow 10 to 12 peanut plants per household member.